BroadSoft-Xtended/Library-WebRTC-XSI/README.md

 Method   |Parameters  |Description
 ---------|------------|-----------------------------
-request(xsiUser, xsiPassword)  | xsiUser : string, xsiPassword : string            |Sends a XSI actions request.
+connect(user, password)  | user : string, password : string            |Returns a client to trigger the XSI actions requests on. userDirectoryEnterprise(params)  | params : object            |Gets the user's enterprise directory and can be filtered through the URL parameters as search criterias. userAccessDevices(params)  | params : object            |Gets the user's access devices.